Lisa Krieg, Associate Vice President & Director of Enrollment Services

 Undergraduate International Students

-You must be a U.S. Citizen or Eligible Noncitizen to receive federal student aid.
-If you are a U.S. Citizen, but were not born in the United States, please send us documentation of your citizenship (e.g., a copy of your passport or naturaization certificate).
-If you are an Eligible Noncitizen or refugee, send us verification.
-Acceptible forms of verification include a photocopy of both sides of your I-551 or I-551C card.
+Only U.S. Citizens or Eligible Noncitizens are eligible to receive federal student aid.
+U.S. Citizens who were not born in the United States will need to send documentation of citizenship (i.e., a copy of passport or naturalization certificate).
+Verification is required for Eligible Noncitizens or refugees.
+Acceptable forms of verification include a photocopy of both sides of the student's I-551 or I-551C card.

-Undergraduate international students are ineligible to receive any federal or state student financial aid.
+Undergraduate international students are not eligible to receive federal or state student financial aid.
 Additionally, Carnegie Mellon does not award any institutional financial aid funds to undergraduate international students.